First-Time CCAT Taker's Complete Checklist: Everything You Need to Know

 - Analyze which question types caused problems

-- Focus on time management improvements
+- Focus on time management improvements using our 15-minute strategy guide

 - Take additional practice tests